Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 ## Description

 This repo stores the necessary scripts and files to calculate basin characteristics for the layers created in the `\basinCharacteristics` parent directory.
 Both ArcPy and R scripts are used in series to generate the final output statistics.

-## Setup Info:
+The repo is set up to handle different versions of basin characteristics such as catchments or riparian buffers separately.
+Each version will have a series of scripts that must be run in the specified order.
+Scripts are named by letters indicating the series, a number indicating the order in the series, and the title of the script preceded by an underscore.
+For exmple, `HRD1_zonalStatisticsProcessing.py` is the first script in the High Resolution Delineation (HRD) series and it's main prupose is to run the "Zonal Statistics" tool in ArcPython.
+Each series is described below in depth in the "Current Versions" section.
+Each time a new version is added, this README file should be updated.

-- Two folders for spatial data must be created before running the scripts.
+Prior to running any scripts, two folders for spatial data must be created:
+  1. `zonalStatistics\gisFiles\rasters` holds the the rasters to calculate stats for
+  2. `zonalStatistics\gisFiles\vectors` holds the polygon shapefiles to calculate stats over The rasters should be copied form the `\outputFolder` directories from other repos in the `\basinCharacteristics` parent directory.
+If this is the case, no pre-processing is necessary for these files.
+Each version will point to these files which must reside in these folders for the scripts to work properly.
 All other folders are created within the scripts.
-  1. `zonalStatistics\gisFiles\rasters` holds the completed rasters from other sections which serve as input to these scripts.
-  2. `zonalStatistics\gisFiles\vectors` holds the shapefiles of the catchment polygons for which the statistics will be evaluated
-- The scripts to run begin with numbers to signify the order in which they should be executed.
-Letters preceding the numbers indicate scripts for a specified version (e.g. "RB" indicates the script series for Riparian Buffer stats.
-A description of this process for each version exists in the next sections.
-Each time a new version is added, this README file should be updated.

 ## Current Versions: